offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 ]
 ```

 Even with k-means++ initializer, Lloyd's algorithm isn't guaranteed to always converge to a good solution.
-The typically workflow is to run it multiple times, where the run producing centers with the lowest squared error distortion is the one accepted.
+The typical workflow is to run it multiple times, where the run producing centers with the lowest squared error distortion is the one accepted.

-Futhermore, Lloyd's algorithm may fail to converge to a good solution when the clusters aren't globular and / or aren't of similar densities.
+Furthermore, Lloyd's algorithm may fail to converge to a good solution when the clusters aren't globular and / or aren't of similar densities.
 Below are example clusters that are obvious to a human but problematic for the algorithm.

 ```{note}
 The Pevzner book explicitly calls out Lloyd's algorithm for this, but I'm thinking this is more to do with the scoring function for k-means (what's trying to be minimized)?
 I think the same problem applies to the scoring function for k-centers and the furthest first traveled heuristic?